Nadezhda von Meck: Support of the performing arts

-With her great wealth and her passion for music, Nadezhda von Meck became a major mover in the Russian performing arts.
+With her great wealth and her passion for music, von Meck became a major mover in the Russian performing arts.
 The sole exception to her general reclusiveness was the series of Russian Musical Society concerts given in Moscow, which she attended incognito, sitting alone in the balcony.
 Through these concerts she made the acquaintance of Nikolai Rubinstein, with whom she maintained a complex relationship.
 While she respected Rubinstein's talents and energy, that did not stop her from disagreeing strongly with him at times.

-While her husband was still alive, Nadezhda von Meck began actively supporting and promoting young musicians, several of whom she continually employed, living in her household and playing her favorite works.
+While her husband was still alive, von Meck began actively supporting and promoting young musicians, several of whom she continually employed, living in her household and playing her favorite works.
 She hired Claude Debussy as a music tutor for her daughters, and he wanted to marry one of them.
-She would not give her permission, preferring her daughters to marry men of her own choosing, which they did, but their marriages all ended in divorce.
+She would not give her permission, preferring her daughters to marry men of her own choosing.

-In February 1880, Meck came to the assistance of the Polish violinist Henryk Wieniawski, who had been taken ill in Odessa while on a concert tour.
+In February 1880, von Meck came to the assistance of the Polish violinist Henryk Wieniawski, who had been taken ill in Odessa while on a concert tour.
 She moved him into her house and arranged medical treatment for him, but he died a few weeks later in Moscow.